codeatcg/atcgtools/README.md

-# atcgtools
+# vcfcompare

+1.SYNOPSIS:

-1. The program is convenient for compare two vcf file with different formats by different methods.
+         The program is convenient for compare two vcf file with different formats by different methods.

          The folder include two executable file vcfcompare and vcfcompare.exe.vcfcompare is for linux-64bit and vcfcompare.exe is for windows. vcfcompare can read gzip compressed vcf files but vcfcompare.exe can't read that at present.

 2. USAGE: